cuba-platform/multitenancy-addon/README.md

 Default tenant role is specified in `SecurityConfig` (`sdbmt.security.defaultTenantRole`).
 It is assigned to all tenant users automatically in `SdbmtUserEntityListener`.

 Tenants can create their own user Roles, so role editor has been reworked.
 Additionally to Cuba requirement for users to have access to Permission entity in order to be able to manage permissions system now allows the user to give only those permissions which he owns himself.
-Meaning if a user has read-only access to some entity, then he can't permit other users to modify it, however, he can prohibit users from reading it.
+Meaning if the user has read-only access to some entity, then he can't permit other users to modify it, however, he can prohibit users from reading it.
 **Specific** and **UI** permissions have been hidden from tenants.